Continuous integration for Django projects

 Fullstack Developer and Tech Author

-Here are the steps we will take:
+Here are the steps of this tutorial:

 - Create a Django app